codetheweb/codetheweb/README.md

 <img align="right" width="400" height="330" src="https://spotify-recently-played-readme.vercel.app/api?user=codetheweb">

 Outside of coding, I do a lot of reading.
 One of my favorite series is [Terra Ignota](https://www.goodreads.com/series/166200-terra-ignota).
 I also enjoy Terry Pratchett and Neal Stephenson.
 Currently reading:

 - 🏨 [The Wandering Inn](https://wanderinginn.com/)

+Recently finished books that you should check out:

+- 📅 [Four Thousand Weeks](https://www.theguardian.com/books/2021/sep/01/four-thousand-weeks-by-oliver-burkeman-review-a-brief-treatise-on-time): an antithesis to traditional time management.
+Embrace your limitations—life is short.

 (If you have a book rec feel free to [open an issue and tell me about it](https://github.com/codetheweb/codetheweb/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), always looking for new material. 😀)